 - Finally, reporting on the health of the marriage.

-Let's see if we can meet the partners in the marriage and understand them a bit better.
-Now, the only reason I have labeled the female as risk is because the Australian slang that we use when you tell someone when they're just about to do something, watch out for, and they go, "She'll be right."
-She'll be right is actually risk.
+Let's meet the partners in the marriage and understand them a bit better.
+Now, the only reason I have labeled the female as "risk" is because the Australian slang we use when you tell someone when they're just about to do something risky and to, watch out, they go, "She'll be right."
+"She" is therefore risk.
 She'll be right means, don't worry with all that risk stuff.
 I want to go and get reward.
-As a result, I've labeled the female for risk.
-That's the only reason.
+As a result, I've labeled the female "risk".
 That obviously makes the other person reward.

 Let's think about what risk and reward are about.
 Let's learn a bit more about them.
 Firstly, risk.
 Risk is the effect of uncertainty on objectives.
 Reward is the degree to which we meet our objectives.
 Now, that includes both financial and non-financial objectives.
 If we think about it, straightaway, we have a connection and a strong bond between these partners.
 Because one is reward, the degree to which we meet our objectives, and the other one is the effect that uncertainty can have on objectives.

-It always amazes me the number of times we work particularly with new clients, and the word risk is key because we deal with risk managers, and very rarely do they mention reward.
+It always amazes me the number of times risk managers do not mention reward.
 It's all about risk.
 It's all about putting more controls over that risk to try and minimise it down to nothing or try to eliminate it.
-As we're going to see in a minute that's not such a great thing in a marriage when you eliminate a partner, it doesn't usually work quite well.
+As we're going to see in a minute that's not such a great thing in a marriage when you eliminate a partner, it doesn't usually work that well.

-When we now have looked at our partners, let's move on a little bit to think about the depth of that partner.
+Let's think more about the depth of each partner.
 Now, reward is the degree to which we meet our objectives both financial and non-financial.
-Now, importantly, and this obviously is prominent in the Royal Commission is that the objective should cover the objectives of all stakeholders.
-All stakeholders, not just the shareholder as APRA refers to in the CBA report, the voice of finance.
-It should cover the customer, the member if you are a mutual, the employee, the suppliers, the regulator's, the society and very importantly the leaves on the trees and the water and the environment.
+Importantly, and this is clearly prominent in the Royal Commission, the objective should cover the objectives of all stakeholders, not just the shareholder, as APRA refers to in the CBA report, the voice of finance.
+It should cover the customer, the member if you are a mutual, the employee, the suppliers, the regulator's, society and very importantly, the environment.

-Let's move over to risk now.
+Let's move over to the risk partner.
 Risk is the effect of uncertainty on objectives.
-Again, as the objectives for reward cover all of the stakeholders, so should the risks cover all stakeholders.
+Again, as the objectives for reward cover all of the stakeholders, so risk should cover all stakeholders.
 What risks do we have that affect the shareholder?
-Yes, we do that quite well.
-What about the customer?
-Again, the member, or the employee in all of the shareholders, all of the stakeholders we spoke about earlier.
+Yes, we do that quite well, but what about the customer or the other stakeholders we spoke about earlier.

-Now we're starting to get a linkage because the link is the anchor through the stakeholders, and we've got them there typically seven or eight or nine stakeholders that we all have.
-And obviously, the balance between those is something about your strategy.
-What's more important, the shareholder or the member or the environment?
+There are typically eight or nine stakeholders that we all have.
+The balance between those should be driven by your strategy.
+The question is, what's more important, the shareholder or the member or the environment?

-Now, let's go and have a look at the couple's child.
-Because children can tell us a lot about risk, and that's what I want to do now.
+Let's now go and have a look at the couple's child, because children can tell us a lot about risk.
 I want to introduce you to Jenny.
-There's Jenny.
 She's seven years old, and she's attempting to achieve an objective.
-With anybody that's a parent or otherwise might appreciate she's facing some risk.
-But let's have a little chat with her about what she is trying to do from beginning to end and number one is what is Jenny's or what are Jenny's objectives?
+We might appreciate that she's facing some risk.
+But let's have a little chat with her about what she is trying to do from beginning to end.
+Number one is what are Jenny's objectives?

 The most obvious one for a child is number one, to have fun.
 But she's a great kid, she also wants to be safe, and she's a fantastic kid because she wants to comply with the park rules.
 Now, as with our own objectives and our organisations, we'll prioritise these objectives.
 I'm sure the child will prioritise number one above number two above number three.
 It's very important we as organisations also prioritise our objectives and are very explicit with what those prioritisations are.
 We'll cover this later.
-But when I see an organisation that tells me that they are there for the care and the value add to the customer, and they promote that on all their materials.
-And then they go in-house and they talk to the brokers and go, "Mate, just sell, sell."
-We've got something being said externally and internally.
-We're actually re-prioritising for the voice of shareholder over the voice of customer.
+But when I see an organisation that tells me that they are there for the care and the value add to the customer, and they promote that on all their materials and then they go in-house and encourage sale people to "sell, sell."
+We've got something being said externally and internally its in conflict.
+We're actually reprioritising for the voice of shareholder over the voice of customer.
 It might sound familiar in financial services.